“Therefore, as the elect of God, holy and beloved, put on tender mercies, kindness, humility, meekness, longsuffering”

 “Paul, a bondservant of God and an apostle of Jesus Christ, according to the faith of God’s elect and the acknowledgment of the truth which accords with godliness” (Titus 1:1).

 Election has to do with the plan of God.
 As long as a believer is alive on earth, he is in the plan of God.
 There is no way for us to get out of His program.
 We can lose the benefits of God’s plan by stepping out of fellowship with God, but we cannot get out of the plan of God.
 God thinks of us and our status with Him in terms of billions of years.

 “Election” is a doctrine many people dislike, and some even hate.
-Can you imagine a Christian hating a Christian doctrine!
-This is because man is so proud.
-He wants to understand all of God’s work totally.
+Can you imagine a Christian hating a Christian doctrine?!
+This hostility is because man is proud.
+He wants to understand all of God’s work altogether.
 He hates mystery.
 He refuses to grant God the privilege of selection.
 The Bible teaches election as plain as our face (as disconcerting as that may be!).
 It makes no difference whether we understand election or not; the Bible teaches it.
 Whether we can harmonize or synchronize election with free will is irrelevant, inconsequential, and insignificant; it is true just the same.
 If we knew everything about anything God teaches, then we would be as smart as God.